DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## What is EV SSL Certificate?

-The EV Certificate has been recently released on market and ensures a higher level of security for virtual stores customers.
+The EV Certificate ensures a higher level of security for virtual stores customers.

-It is a certificate of greater confidence and when https is accessed the address bar will turn green, giving more reliability for site visitors.
+It is a more trustworthy certificate and when HTTPS is accessed the address bar will turn green, showing more reliability for users.

 ## How to install the Extended Validation Certificate on the Store server?

-Just install the following three files in the server Trustedstore.
+You just have to install the following files in the server Trustedstore.
 Cielo does not offer support to the installation of the Certificate.
 If you are unsure about how to install the EV Certificate, then you should contact your server vendor support.

 * [Root Certificate]({{ site.baseurl }}/attachment/Root.crt)
 * [Intermediate 1 certificate]({{ site.baseurl }}/attachment/Intermediate1.crt)